avasenin/panono-code-challenge/README.md

 ./gradlew check
 ```

-## How to check manually that everything is working
+## How to check manually that everything is working?

 ```
 $ http POST :8080/upload timestamp=`date +%s` count=1